wen-l-liu/codeinstitute-final-hackathon/README.md

 #### Create
 - **User Registration:** New players can create accounts
 - **Score Recording:** Game scores are automatically created and saved
-- **Profile Creation:** User profiles are generated upon registration

 #### Read
-- **View Scores:** Players can see their personal score history
 - **Leaderboards:** Display top scores from all players

 #### Update
 - **Score Updates:** High scores are automatically updated when beaten
-- **Account Settings:** Players can modify their account preferences

 #### Delete
-- **Account Deletion:** Users can delete their accounts if desired
+- **Score Management:** Users can remove their scores if they will
-- **Score Management:** Administrators can remove inappropriate scores
+- **Admin Management:** Administrators can remove inappropriate scores
-- **Data Cleanup:** Automated cleanup of old or invalid data

 ### Technical Features
-- **Database Integration:** SQLite database for development, scalable to PostgreSQL
+- **Database Integration:** SQLite database for development, scalable to PostgreSQL for production
 - **Responsive Design:** Works seamlessly on phones, tablets, and computers
 - **Security Features:** Password hashing, session management, and CSRF protection